mirandaweston/makersbnb/README.md

 # MakersBnB: A group project

-### This is a web application built with Ruby, Sinatra, PostgreSQL and RSpec.
+### This is a full stack web application built with Ruby, Sinatra, PostgreSQL, HTML, CSS, Bootstrap and RSpec.

 ## 1. User stories